Staged Photography

 Alex Prager

-Artists Gregory Crewdson, Erwin Olaf, Jeff Wall, Alex Prager, Thomas Demand, Cindy Sherman, Laurie Simmons, Mickalene Thomas, and Pierre et Gilles are among the top artists in stage photography.
+Artists Cindy Sherman, Gregory Crewdson, Erwin Olaf, Jeff Wall, Alex Prager, Cindy Sherman, Mickalene Thomas and Tania Franco-Klein are among the top artists in staged photography.
+The "Wester African Studio" genre including Sanlé Sory, Malick Sidibé, Samuel Fosso and Seydou Keïta also provided a more personal touch to staged photography.

 Irene Grief Series